adam2065/TwinCAT_Solutions_AM/README.md

 # TwinCAT_Solutions_AM
-Useful functions and function blocks for Twincat 3
+Useful functions and function blocks for TwinCAT 3